 Another important pre-occupation of this special issue is to acknowledge that museums have become crucial sites for the contestation of nation, identity and culture.
 In other words, what kind of “work” have museum spaces performed in excavating and thus legitimating submerged narratives and receovered memories?
 How are art practices presented in the museum/gallery space?
 What are the relationships between popular art forms and the museum/gallery spaces?
 Is there a conflict between cultural heritage and modern art, and how would that be articulated in relation to the museum space?

-Papers may be written in English, Spanish or French and will be peer reviewed by an external reader.
+Papers may be written in English, Spanish or French and will be peer-reviewed by external readers.
 Articles should follow the author guidelines that can be found on our website and should not exceed 8000 words.
-For further instructions, please visit our website at www.karib.no.

 The editors of Karib